-All but one of the amendments accepted during Committee Stage were Government or Government supported amendments and most were of a minor and/or technical nature.
+All but one of the amendments accepted were Government or Government supported amendments and most were of a minor and/or technical nature.
 The more substantive Government amendments included:

-The one non-Government amendment accepted in Committee was highly significant and arguably demonstrated the strength of the Lords’ concerns about the changes to the higher education sector that the Bill could bring about.
-The amendment, moved by Lord Stevenson (Labour) places a definition of a university on the face of the Bill; this would be the first time that such a definition was included in legislation.
-The definition provides, among other things, that universities must provide “an extensive range of high quality academic subjects” and must “make a contribution to society through the pursuit, dissemination, and application of knowledge…”.
+The one non-Government amendment accepted in Committee placed a definition of a university on the face of the Bill; this would be the first time that such a definition was included in legislation.
+The definition provided, among other things, that universities must provide “an extensive range of high quality academic subjects” and must “make a contribution to society through the pursuit, dissemination, and application of knowledge…”.

 Further information on the amendments was published by the Government ahead of the Report Stage: Higher Education and Research Bill Amendments Tabled Ahead of Lords.

 Seven non-Government supported amendments were also agreed at Report Stage:

 - Baroness Royall (Lab) moved an amendment that would require higher education providers to give all eligible students the opportunity to opt to be added to the electoral register as part of the registration process.